dylhmn/Autoclicker/README.md

 # Autoclicker

-This auto clicker console interface is an experiment with hotkey event handling.
+This gaming and misc applications auto clicker console interface is an experiment with hotkey event handling.

-Suitable for gaming and misc applications.

-IDE: Visual Studio.
-Note: Build the project and pin it for efficiency
+If you would like to change the hotkey (or click interval), documentation has been commented in the code.